yatli/fvim/README.md

 - Use a Windows FVim frontend with a WSL neovim: `fvim --wsl`
 - Use the front end with a remote neovim: `fvim --ssh user@host`
 - Use custom neovim binary: `fvim --nvim ~/bin/nvim.appimage`
+- Host a daemon to preload NeoVim:
+    - `fvim --daemon`
+    - `fvim --tryDaemon`

 Try these bindings (note, fvim-specific settings only work in `ginit.vim`, not `init.vim`!):
 ```vimL